MineiToshio/CursosPlatzi/Curso de Escritura en Inglés/README.md

 **Conclusion**:
 * What needs to be done
-* Paraphase some of my friends
+* Paraphrase some of my friends
 * Reflection

 ## Netiquette